AgentP38/Proxxon-HomeAssistant/README.md

 # Proxxon-HomeAssistant
-Adaption Proxxon Home Assistant
+## Adaption Proxxon Home Assistant

-Hi here is my configuration for the Proxon Integration
+Hi, here is my configuration for the Proxon Integration

-used components.
+used components:

-Modbus
+- Modbus
-thermostate-template
+- thermostate-template

 The automation is mostly done in NodeRed